EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 ### 4.5.
 Apache Maven

+[**Apache Maven**](https://maven.apache.org/) is a build automation tool used primarily for Java projects.
+It can also be used to build and manage projects written in C#, Ruby, Scala, and other languages and it is hosted by the [Apache Software Foundation](https://en.wikipedia.org/wiki/Apache_Software_Foundation).

 ### 4.5.1.
 Installation

 To install [**Apache Maven**](https://maven.apache.org/), download the desired [Binary zip archive](https://maven.apache.org/download.cgi) and unpack it to the folder `C:\DEV\apache-maven`.
 Rename the extracted folder taking in consideration the following structure: